CERN-IT-INNOVATION/QuASK/docs/source/tutorials_applications/applications_1_proton_collision.rst

-performance are: Randall-Sundrum gravitons decaying into W-bosons (narrow G), broad Randall-Sundrum gravitons decaying into W-bosons (broad G), and a scalar boson A decaying into Higgs and Z bosons (:math:`A\textrightarrow{}HZ`).
+performance are: Randall-Sundrum gravitons decaying into W-bosons (narrow G), broad Randall-Sundrum gravitons decaying into W-bosons (broad G), and a scalar boson A decaying into Higgs and Z bosons (:math:`A \to HZ`).
 Events are produced with PYTHIA, Jets are clustered from reconstructed particles using the anti-kT clustering algorithm, with typical kinematic cut emulating the effect of a typical LHC online event selection.
 Subsequently, data are processed with DELPHES to emulate detector effects, specifically with the adoption of CMS configuration card.
 Then, this huge dataset is manipulated using a classical autoencoder that is trained to compress particle jet objects individually without access to truth labels.
 This approach is preferred over the more standard PCA method due to its ability to capture nonlinear relationships within the data.
-The output dimension of the autoencoder is the :raw-latex:`\emph{latent dimension}`.
+The output dimension of the autoencoder is the *latent dimension*.
 We have used the pre-processed dataset, after the simulation and the autoencoding.
 These datasets takes the form
 :math:`\{ ({x}^{(i)}, y^{(i)}) \in \mathbb{R}^{2\ell} \times \{\mathrm{sm}, \mathrm{bsm}\}\}_{i=1}^m`.
-The factor of :math:`2\ell` arises from the fact that we are studying dijet events, where two jets collide with each other.
+The factor of :math:`2\ell` arises from the fact that we are studying dijet events.
 As a result, we have :math:`\ell` features for each jet.

 For this tutorial, we have subsampled the smallest useful subset of this huge dataset.
 It results in a background signal and one single BSM